UPstartDeveloper/pagerank-graph-model/README.md

 which will **return** a ```path``` array of pages to reach from the start to the target.

 The **runtime complexity** of this algorithm is ```O(E log P)```, where E is the number of links in our ```Internet```, and P is the number of ```Page``` instances.

+## Scale

+This section will report on *how solvable* the problems in this investigation become, as well as *how efficiently* the algorithms currently being used to solve them become as the size of the input grows asymptotically.

+1. PageRank

+    PageRank in its full complexity, appears to still work as we add more and more web pages and hyperlinks to the Web.
+According to [Search Engine Land](https://searchengineland.com/googles-search-indexes-hits-130-trillion-pages-documents-263378), as of 2016 Google has indexed over 130 trillion web pages.
+Although Google does not publicly announce how PageRank's implementation has changed over the years, [this article on Search Engine Roundtable](https://www.seroundtable.com/google-still-uses-pagerank-29056.html) reports that John Mueller, a Webmaster Trends Analyst at Google, stated in February that the company still uses the algorithm to rank pages *internally* in 2020.

+    Currently the method used to perform PageRank, ```Internet.rank_pages```, runs in ```O(P^2 + L)```, where P is the number of Pages and L is the number of links in the Internet.
+This is mainly due to the runtime used to find the inlinks leading to each ```Page``` - this is performed by a helper function ```Internet.compute_inlink_values```.
+This is not an efficient algorithm for inputs where ```P + L >>> 30```.

+2. Finding Neighbors n Links Away

+    dd

+3. Shortest Path-Finding

+    dd

 ## Resources